-Under the National Energy Retail Rules (Retail Rules), rule 75A(1) requires the AER to develop, maintain and publish a binding and enforceable Customer Hardship Policy Guideline (Guideline).
+Under the National Energy Retail Rules (Retail Rules), rule 75A(1) requires the AER to develop, maintain and publish a binding and enforceable Customer hardship policy guideline (the Guideline).

-On 29 March 2019, the AER published its Customer Hardship Policy Guideline.
+On 29 March 2019, the AER published the Guideline.
 It was informed by stakeholder responses to two AER issues papers and consultation on the draft Guideline, including a Stakeholder Workshop on 25 February 2019.
-The Guideline is accompanied by the Notice of Final Instrument, which explains the development of the Guideline.
+The Guideline is accompanied by the Notice of final instrument, which explains the development of the Guideline.

 Retailers need to comply with the Guideline when submitting a new or varied customer hardship policy from 2 April 2019.